Nike Flex Fury Review Facts

 allow for excellent breathability and the first generation Nike Flex Fury easily falls into this category.
 The upper sole’s thin layered mesh provides good ventilation along with the advanced yarn placement.
 The Flex Fury is designed to allow for excellent breathability as well as being known as a low to the ground, fast start running shoe that is comfortable enough for the everyday runner.
 The Nike Flex Fury is rated in the top 20% of all running shoes worldwide, and its good breathability is one contributing factor to this success.

 For the most part, the Nike Flex Fury is a very comfortable running shoe.
 It is so comfortable that many runners have commented that it is like being barefoot.
 This is due to a few leading design factors beginning with the low to the ground lightweight design.
 The most important factor in comfort is the pressure mapped Nike Flex sole.
-The sole is filled with dual-density cushioning foam that offers plenty of comfort while running.
+The sole is filled with dual-density cushioning foam that offers plenty of comforts while running.
 The innovation IU foam also allows for a great responsiveness and jump off the line.
 The cushioning

 provides the protection needed for the daily runner.